Exact solutions in 3D gravity with torsion: Particular cases

+A G\"{o}del black hole describes a black hole in a rotating G\"{o}del background (with horizons in the normal region), while a G\"{o}del particle describes a particle-like solution in a rotating G\"{o}del background.
+The asymptotic behavior of these solutions is similar to the asymptotic behavior of the G\"{o}del Universe (i.e. they are asymptotically G\"{o}del). \footnote{Notice that by 'particle-like solution' we mean a solution which exhibits a naked conical singularity; it is horizonless in the normal region.
+This is totally analogous as when Deser-Jackiw-t'Hooft identified conical singularities in 3D gravity as particle-like solutions in GR.}

-As pointed out in \cite{Clement2} the gravitational constant can be positive or negative in 2+1 dimensions \cite{jackiw}, also we know \cite{deser} that in topologically massive gravity the gravitational constant should be taken negative to avoid the appearance of ghosts.
+As pointed out in Ref.~\cite{Clement2} the gravitational constant can be positive or negative in $2+1$ dimensions~\cite{jackiw}, also it is well know that in topologically massive gravity the gravitational constant should be taken as negative to avoid the appearance of ghosts,~\cite{deser}.
+We mention that in this case we have $M>0$ and choose $\kappa <0$ in Eq.~(\ref{potential2}), to arrive to a real solution.